What is Gastric Bypass Surgery?

 - During the first few months following weight-loss surgery, you'll also have regular medical exams to monitor your health.

-Risk Factors For Gastric Bypass Surgery
+Risk Factors Associated with Gastric Bypass Surgery

 Gastric bypass and other weight-loss operations can have short-term health consequences, which include the following.